 Streptozocin may harm an unborn baby.
 Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant.

 How is streptozocin given?

-Streptozocin is injected into a vein through an IV.
+Streptozocin is given as an infusion into a vein.
 A healthcare provider will give you this injection.

 What happens if I miss a dose?

 Call your doctor for instructions if you miss an appointment for your streptozocin injection.

 Since this medication is given by a healthcare professional in a medical setting, an overdose is unlikely to occur.

 What should I avoid while receiving streptozocin?

 Avoid driving or hazardous activity until you know how streptozocin will affect you.
 Your reactions could be impaired.